Dark Age (a pragmatic warning)

 being elevated from poverty into the middle class (

-of public education while, at the same time, attempting to privatize it (extreme capitalism running amuck?).
-Many students now
+public education while, at the same time, attempting to privatize it (extreme capitalism running amuck?).
+Many

 2024-Update: according to some academic China watchers, the number